+Voting Instructions

-Voting Instructions You can vote by Internet or Telephone!
+You can vote by Internet or Telephone!

-Instead of mailing your proxy, you may choose one of the three voting options outlined
+Instead of mailing your proxy, you may choose one of the three voting options outlined below.

-- VOTE BY INTERNET www.colonialstock.com/GlobalCleanEnergy2020
+VOTE BY INTERNET -

+www.colonialstock.com/GlobalCleanEnergy 2022
-You can view the Global Clean Energy Holdings, Inc. Annual Report and Proxy Statement and summit your vote online at the website listed above up until 11:59 P.M.
-EDT the day before the meeting.
-You will need the control number at the left in order to do so.

-Follow the instructions on the secure website to complete your vote.
+- You can view the Global Clean Energy Holdings, Inc. Annual Report and Proxy Statement and submit your vote online at the website listed above up until 5:00 P.M.
+MDT on June 22, 2022.
+You will need the control number at the left in order to do so. - · Follow the instructions on the secure website to complete your vote.